 Jeremy is Publisher of The Robson Press.
 After a short spell in journalism, Jeremy cut his teeth as an editor with Aldus Books, working with such figures as David Ben-Gurion, Marc Chagall, and Carl Jung.
 Then, after a spell with Vallentine, Mitchell and the Woburn press, where he published the Goons Show Scripts, a massive bestseller, he launched his own company, Robson Books, publishing a great variety of high-profile authors and personalities across a wide range of subjects – music, biography, sport, humour, politics, current affairs, self-help, travel, military, etc. He has a strong personal interest in poetry, and his latest collection of poetry, published by Smokestack Books, is entitled Blues in the Park.
 He set up The Robson Press, as an imprint of Biteback, in May 2011.

 Iain Dale is one of Britain’s leading political commentators and bloggers and a presenter on LBC Radio.
 He is contributing editor for GQ Magazine, writes for the Daily Telegraph, Attitude and ConservativeHome.
 He is Managing Director of Biteback Publishing.
 Iain has written or edited more than twenty books including The Politicos Guide to the 2015 General Election, Memories of Margaret Thatcher, The Little Book of Boris, 500 of the Most Acerbic, Witty & Erudite Things Ever Said About Politics and Memories of the Falklands.

 James is the Sales and Marketing Director and Deputy Chief Executive of Biteback Publishing and The Robson Press.
 He has been with Biteback Publishing since it began in July 2009, and has been extremely gratified to watch and participate in its growth, from humble beginnings, into the publishing behemoth it is today.
-He has worked in publishing for the last eleven years, prior to which he spent far too long in higher education in England and Italy.
+He has worked in publishing for the last fourteen years, prior to which he spent far too long in higher education in England and Italy.
 He supports Arsenal Football Club and is often kept awake with nightmares about running into Michael Smith in a dark alley.